 What aspects have required the most attention/troubleshooting/reworking/rethinking and if you had to do it again from scratch, what would you change?

-Carl: When it comes to this costume, it strictly follows Murphy’s law.
-Right before showtime, everything broke.
+Carl: When it comes to this costume, it strictly follows Murphy’s Law.
+The day before showtime, several parts broke.
 I had to constantly and continuously fix it.
-The MAGFest hallway show in 2023 was the “rehearsal” where it was unveiled for the first time.
-As you might remember, she broken even then, too.
+The MAGFest hallway show in 2024 was our “rehearsal” where it was unveiled for the first time.
+As you might remember, she crashed then, too.
 But we quickly fixed her by giving her a “reboot” and despite the issues, we had a successful showing.

 So this happened!
 Life Size Mother Brain pixel cosplay by our staff member, Carl! @magfest #metroid #samus 😱😱😱😱🤯 pic.twitter.com/M5KqxX3rz9